dymodi/dymodi.github.io/MLfolds/Machine-Learning-Basics.md

 ii.
 Boston75: Let $$\tau75$$ be the 75th percentile over all $$r$$ (response) values.
 Create a 2-class classification problem such that $$y = 1$$ if $$r ≥ \tau 75$$ and $$y = 0$$ if $$r < \tau 75$$.
 By construction,
 note that the class priors will be $$p(y = 1)\approx 1$$, $$p(y = 0)\approx 3$$.

+* Digits: The Digits dataset comes prepackaged with scikit-learn.
+The dataset has 1797 points, 64 features, and 10 classes corresponding to ten numbers 0,1,...,9.
+The dataset was (likely) created from [this dataset](http://archive.ics.uci.edu/ml/datasets/Pen-Based+Recognition+of+Handwritten+Digits).